Marzipan Cookies

 Storage Tips

 - Marzipan dough or balls: The marzipan can be frozen!
-You can prepare it in advance and freeze it, then thaw it in the refrigerator and proceed according to the recipe.
+You can prepare it in advance, freeze it, then thaw it in the refrigerator and proceed with the recipe.

 - Cookies: They keep well for about 10 days.
 Store them in an airtight container, such as a metal tin, at room temperature to keep them fresh.